Temple Mall

+History

 Sears had an anchor store that was replaced in 1995 by Foley's.
 Foley's became Macy's in 2006.
 Steve & Barry’s closed in 2009 due to bankruptcy.
 Macy's closed in 2016; Dillard's had a store that moved across the mall to the former Macy's space in 2017.
 JCPenney closed in March 2021 as part of a plan to close 15 stores nationwide.
 Premiere Cinemas closed on December 25, 2022.
 After the closure of JCPenney, Dillard's was the only anchor store left until 2023, when Floor & Decor opened in the former JCPenney building.
 A car wash known as Today’s Car Wash also opened in 2023 in part of the former JCPenney parking lot.
-Planet Fitness was a junior anchor of the Dillard’s original store until Mega Furniture also opened a furniture store utilizing the remaining vacant Dillard’s space.
-In 2024, Xtreme Jump Adventure Park has also since opened a trampoline park in the former Steve & Barry’s store.
+Planet Fitness was a junior anchor of the Dillard's original store until Mega Furniture also opened a furniture store utilizing the remaining vacant Dillard's space.
+In 2024, Xtreme Jump Adventure Park has also since opened a trampoline park in the former Steve & Barry's store.
 Cattlemen's Western Wear opened in the former Fuddruckers space in 2024.

 Kohan Retail Investment Group purchased the mall in late October 2021.
 The price was not disclosed; at one time the mall was listed for US$10 million.
 Although the company updated the mall's website, by 2024 it displayed the message "The Temple Mall website has been deactivated."
 Despite these issues, the mall’s website was reworked and fixed by 2025.
 Work on fixing maintenance issues with the mall has been ongoing in order to meet building code requirements by request of the City of Temple in 2024.

+The location has also faced numerous safety violations, leading to its temporary closure in September 2024..
+Earlier that year, local media reported that Kohan Retail Investment Group had not paid $41,023 in water bills, which nearly led the city to disconnect the utility service.

+In July 2025, RockStep Capital expressed interest in purchasing the mall with the hopes of revitalizing it.
+It ended up withdrawing from the deal in fourth quarter of 2025.

+On May 22, 2026, the city of Temple issued a 30-day notice of potential closure due to "continued fire and life safety deficiencies identified through inspections conducted by the Temple Fire Marshal's Office."
+Deficiencies documented during inspections include an inoperable fire pump, multiple impaired or inoperable sprinkler systems, impaired or inoperable fire alarm panels, impaired or inoperable exit and egress components, electrical hazards, and additional fire code violations.